 Health and Wellness Services offers weekly programs to help you develop healthy habits, participate in self-care and take a break from academics.
 Programs are available throughout the week and are free to all CU Boulder students.

 The CUCRC provides community, support and connection for students in recovery or seeking recovery from a wide range of behaviors.
-Join a weekly support meeting or become a CORE member.
+They will be hosting virtual recovery and support meetings weekly throughout winter break.